Effortless excitement, untracked

 We maintain two bases for our daily operations.
-You can find us in the town of Jackson at 945 West Broadway in the Hillside Plaza.
+Our main base is 13 miles south of Jackson at Snake River Sporting Club.
 We’re also located on the west side of the mountains in the Teton Springs Lodge and Spa near Victor, Idaho.
 All heli-ski trips will meet daily at 9:00am and you will be advised as to which location when you check in on the day prior to your scheduled trip.
-For our guests in Teton Village without transportation, there will be one pick-up each morning in front of the clock tower at 8:30am.
+For our guests in Teton Village without transportation, there will be one pick-up each morning at 8:30am.
 Please let our office know if you will need a pickup in Teton Village.

 Information in Teton Village can also be obtained at all hotel concierge and ski shops.
 If you are coming to Jackson Hole to ski, stop by and see us or just give us a call at (307)733-3274.
 We would be happy to answer any questions or just let you know how good it was that day.

 We operate on the Bridger-Teton and Caribou-Targhee National Forests under a permit from the National Forest Service.
 HMH is also a member of the Heli-Ski US Association.